-This checklist for a newborn baby includes all the essential items you’ll need, as well as a list of the finance and work-related things you need to sort out before your baby is born.
+This newborn baby checklist includes all the essential items you’ll need, as well as a list of the finance and work-related things you need to sort out before your baby is born.

 Need.
 Need.
 Need.
 Got.
 Need.

 No. I’m not one of those adults who collects football stickers in an effort to re-live their childhood.

 Instead, I’m working through what feels like a never-ending checklist of items we have to buy for our newborn baby.

 I’m one of the last of my group of friends to have a child.
 So I should know what I’m doing.
 Thing is, I didn’t pay any attention when they told me how they were preparing for their newborn.

 Sure, I heard phrases like “travel system” and “breast pads” from time to time.
 But as far as I knew, a travel system was their routine for leaving the house before a long journey and breast pads are Apple’s latest overhyped and overpriced invention.

 Now I’m terrified – not of the prospect of being responsible for a human being for 18 years but of all the shopping we have to do before the baby’s due.